DS-100/sp22/syllabus.md

 Google Forms (weekly checks) will promptly close after the deadline.
 Gradescope (labs and homeworks) may allow you to make late submissions, but you will later be given a 0.

 **Extensions** are only provided to students with DSP accommodations, or in the case of exceptional circumstances.
 If you have DSP accommodations, you should expect to receive an email from us.
-Otherwise, email our Communications TA, Samantha, at [snhing@berkeley.edu](mailto:snhing@berkeley.edu) to request an extension.
+Otherwise, email our Communications TA {{page.course.comms_ta}} at [{{page.course.comms_email}}](mailto:{{page.course.comms_email}}) to request an extension.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.

 Note that extension requests will *not* be granted in cases where a student’s local (DataHub) tests are not passing.
 It is the student’s responsibility to solve such problems in advance of the deadline.